albertsalgueda/htm/README.md

 ## Cortical Columns

 Cortical columns are the basic processing unit of the neocortex.
 They all have a universal learning algorithm which its understanding and implementation is the main goal of HTM.
+The brain is made of around 150,000 cortical columns connected in a hierarchical way.

 #### Mini-columns